cyrex562/zeromq/notes.md

         * ZMQ_XPUB, can receive incoming subscription messages from peers.
         * ZMQ_XSUB, can send outgoing subscription messages to peers.
-    * pipeline pattern: distributing data to nodes arranged in a pipeline. data always flows down the pipeline and each stage is connected to at least one node. when a stage is connected to multiple nodes, data is round-robined between the connected nodes.
+    * pipeline pattern: distributing data to nodes arranged in a pipeline. data always flows down the pipeline and each stage is Connected to at least one node. when a stage is Connected to multiple nodes, data is round-robined between the Connected nodes.
         * ZMQ_PUSH
         * ZMQ_PULL
     * scatter-gather pattern: thread-safe version of the pipeline pattern
         * ZMQ_SCATTER
         * ZMQ_GATHER
-    * exclusive pair pattern: connects two sockets exclusively. only one socket can be connected to the other. use for inter-thread communication across the inproc transport
+    * exclusive pair pattern: connects two sockets exclusively. only one socket can be Connected to the other. use for inter-thread communication across the inproc transport
         * ZMQ_PAIR
     * peer-to-peer pattern: connect a peer to multiple peers. each peer can send and receive messages.Peers can mix and